ibitcy/react-stores/README.md

 #### mapState

-It should take a first argument called state, optionally a second argument called prevState, and also it take optionally a `type` as third argument and return a plain object containing the data that the connected component needs or primitives (e.g. string, boolean, number)).
-The selector function should be pure since it is potentially executed multiple times and at arbitrary points in time.
+This should take the first argument called state, optionally the second argument called prevState, and also takes optionally `type` as the third argument and returns a plain object containing data that connected component(s) listens to.
+Selector function should be pure since it is potentially executed multiple times and at arbitrary points in time.

 ```typescript
 type TMapState<StoreState, MappedState> = (